Daniel-EST/clickbait-spoilers/README.md

 ```
 You will need to replace **`<your_organization_key>`** and **`<your_api_key>`** with your actual organization key and API key, respectively.

+### Example

+**CLICKBAIT**:

+A woman who interviewed over 100 people at Goldman Sachs says there's one question she always hoped candidates would ask her, but they never did

+**ARTICLE**:

+At some point toward the end of every job interview, the hiring manager will likely turn the tables and ask, "Do you have any questions for me?"
+This is the time to ask smart, thoughtful questions — perhaps your final opportunity to assess whether the job would be a good fit, and your final chance to impress the hiring manager.
+Business Insider recently spoke with Becca Brown, cofounder of Solemates, a brand of women's shoe-care products, who knows a thing or two about interviewing.
+Before launching her own business, Brown, who has a bachelor's from Harvard University and an MBA from Columbia, spent a lot of time interviewing job candidates at Goldman Sachs, where she held various roles, including analyst, wealth adviser, and chief of staff.
+She was also part of the investment bank's Harvard recruiting team, she says.
+"I interviewed anywhere from 20 to 30 job candidates a year, so in total, I interviewed over 100 people at Goldman Sachs," she tells Business Insider.
+She says that candidates asked her some impressive questions — like "What's the most challenging part of your job?" and "What's one of the most interesting projects you've worked on?" — but there was one question she always hoped she'd be asked, but almost never was: "Where do you see yourself in five years?"
+"I like this question — and yet no one ever asked it — because it's difficult to answer," she says.
+"It's an important question for anyone to be asking him or herself, and so if ever a candidate were to ask this question, it would have stood out."
+She continues:
+I think this is a good question for interviewees to ask because, as a candidate, if you see where the person interviewing you is headed, you can decide if that trajectory is in line with your career objectives.
+While they don't have to be completely correlated, it's helpful for the candidate to have some indication of the interviewer's direction.
+Get the latest Goldman Sachs stock price here.

+###

+**Expected Spoiler**: "Where do you see yourself in five years?";

+**Spoiler Predicted**: "Where do you see yourself in five years?";

+**Metrics**:
+- Meteor: 0.9996243425995492;
+- BLEU-4: 1.0;

 ## References

 Hagen, M., Fröbe, M., Jurk, A., & Potthast, M. (2022). _Clickbait Spoiling via Question Answering and Passage Retrieval_ (arXiv:2203.10282). arXiv. http://arxiv.org/abs/2203.10282 \